 Offered on the first and third Saturday of each month

 There’s no other place on earth like Haleakala!
 Volunteers are given free transportation to the summit of Haleakala and free admission to Haleakala National Park.
 You’ll work alongside a certified Naturalist and Haleakala Park staff to remove invasive plant species or help with other projects to preserve this park’s native ecosystem.
-Meet at 7:30am at Pacific Whale Foundation’s Ocean Store in the Ma’alaea Harbor Shops.
+Free transportation is provided from Pacific Whale Foundation’s Ocean Store in Ma’alaea (meet at 7:30 a.m on Saturday) and the Tavares Community Center in Pukalani (meet at 8:00 a.m).
 Trip lasts approximately 7 hours, including transportation to and from the park.
 Bring warm clothes, long pants, closed-toe shoes, water and lunch.
 Visit the Haleakala Park website.

 Maui Cultural Lands - Honokowai